Your Support Gave People Hope | Do Moore Good 2026

 30-Episode Social Media Docu-Series

-Short cinematic stories meeting justice-impacted people where they are — on social media.
-Creates demand for pardons.
+Short cinematic stories meeting justice-impacted people on social media.
+Creates demand for pardons across Pennsylvania.

 $17,000